 “I saw that basketball out here was really lacking fundamentals and a lot of kids were learning the game the wrong way,” Gay said.
 “I thought it was important to bring a fresh new style to San Diego and help the development of the game in the community.”

 That first season, there were three teams.
 Now the program has exploded to 32 teams of boys and girls.

 Gay believes that their success has come from the positive mentors they provide and the family-focus they provide.
 Not to mention the credentials of those leading the charge.

 While Gay leads the boys side, the Girls Head Coach is Courtney Clements.
 Clements was also a SDSU Aztec, earning honorable mention All-America recognition and first-team all-Mountain West accolades in her final two seasons at SDSU (2011-13).
 She amassed 1,495 points, which ranks fifth in program history.

-Clements went on to play in the WNBA with the Atlanta Dream, Chicago Sky and the LA Sparks.
+Clements went on to play in the WNBA with the

 “Courtney has done a tremendous job,” Gay said of the professionalism she brings to the program.
 “We’re very fortunate to have her on the girls side… The fifth grade girls team hasn’t lost in six months.”